EXCLUSIVE-Climate row roils U.N.-backed group of insurers and pension funds

 Several NZAOA members are based in the United States, where some states run by Republican politicians have criticized and even boycotted financial firms for their stance on fossil fuels and the transition to a low-carbon economy.

-German insurer Munich Re MUVGn.DEsaid earlier on Friday it was withdrawing from another alliance of insurers focused on reducing carbon emissions to avoid antitrust risks.
+German insurer Munich Re MUVGn.DEsaid earlier on Friday it was withdrawing from another alliance of insurers focused on reducing carbon emissions - the Net-Zero Insurance Alliance - to avoid antitrust risks.

 A Munich Re spokesperson said the insurer planned to stick with NZAOA, without elaborating why it was not as concerned about the antitrust risks in that instance.